Wework

 To quantify the website's usability issues, we conducted a System Usability Scale (SUS) test with 10 representative users at a nearby WeWork workspace.

 This quantitative data supported our qualitative findings.
-During the test, users consistently rated the system as unnecessarily complex and noted that there was too much inconsistency throughout the booking process.
 This test helped us set the focus on areas of improvement in the booking flow.

 Booking Flow Analysis Deep Dive